adriandrmawan/Telegram-OpenRouter-Bot/README.id.md

     2. Buat sumber daya "Bing Search v7": Di portal Azure, cari dan buat sumber daya "Bing Search v7".
 Pilih tingkat harga (seringkali tersedia tingkat gratis).
     3. Setelah sumber daya di-deploy, buka bagian "Keys and Endpoint".
 Salin salah satu kunci (Key 1 atau Key 2).
 Ini adalah `BING_API_KEY` Anda.

-**English:**

-*   **Google Custom Search API Key & Search Engine ID (CX):**
-    1. You need a Google Cloud Platform project.
-Create one or use an existing one at [Google Cloud Console](https://console.cloud.google.com/).
-    2. Enable the **Custom Search API** for your project: Go to APIs & Services > Library, search for "Custom Search API", and enable it.
-    3. Create API Credentials: Go to APIs & Services > Credentials, click "Create Credentials", and choose "API key".
-Copy this key (this is your `GOOGLE_API_KEY`).
-Restrict the key usage if desired (e.g., to specific IP addresses or HTTP referrers).
-    4. Create a Programmable Search Engine: Go to the [Programmable Search Engine control panel](https://programmablesearchengine.google.com/controlpanel/all).
-    5. Click "Add" to create a new search engine.
-Configure it (e.g., name it, specify "Search the entire web").
-    6. Once created, find your **Search engine ID** on the setup page.
-This is your `GOOGLE_CX`.

-*   **Bing Search API Key:**
-    1. You need a Microsoft Azure account.
-Create one or use an existing one at [Azure Portal](https://portal.azure.com/).
-    2. Create a "Bing Search v7" resource: In the Azure portal, search for and create a "Bing Search v7" resource.
-Choose a pricing tier (a free tier is often available).
-    3. Once the resource is deployed, go to its "Keys and Endpoint" section.
-Copy one of the keys (Key 1 or Key 2).
-This is your `BING_API_KEY`.

 ## Deployment

 ### Opsi 1: Tombol Deploy to Cloudflare